ed-henrique/ed-henrique/README.md

 An intuitive tool tailored for construction companies, enabling seamless management of storage facilities.

-I'm working as a backend developer for the system's lingering API and as one of the SCRUM masters that gives tasks as needed.
+I'm working as a backend developer for the system's lingering API and as one of the project managers that gives tasks as needed.
 I could be seen as the tech lead as well, since I'm the one that chooses the tech stack and discuss architectural decisions with my team.

 ### [Jabuti](https://github.com/Jabuti-Apps/jabuti)